dgaydukov/cert-ocpjp11/files/ocpjp11.md

     }
 }
 ```
-As you see, since a=97, we can’t use char & int here, cause they are basically duplicates.
+As you see, since `a=97`, we can’t use char & int here, cause they are basically duplicates.

 ###### Numeric promotion
-Numeric promotion - result of math operation (+,-,*,/,&,>>) is promoted to highest type (short+long => long), if two types are equal and less then int (byte, short) they are promoted to int.
+Numeric promotion - result of math operation (+,-,*,/,&,>>) is promoted to the highest type (short+long => long), if two types are equal and less than int (byte, short) they are promoted to int.
 ```java
 public class App{
     public static void main(String[] args) {